zskeens23/DoGrantCounty/README.md

     <img src="https://github.com/lorettadtappan/DoGrantCounty/blob/main/logo-purple.png" alt="Logo">
   </a>

-  <h3 align="center">DO GRANT COUNTY</h3>
+  <h3 align="center">DO GRANT COUNTY: COMMUNITY CALENDAR</h3>

   <p align="center">
-    an inclusive system developed to show all there is to DO in Grant County, Indiana
+    Do Grant County an inclusive system developed to show all there is to DO in Grant County, Indiana.
+Do Grant County was established by multiple organizations within Grant     County to engage our community and visitors in a huge array of local events; providing a platform to freely find and add events in one location.
     <br />
     <a href="https://github.com/lorettadtappan/DoGrantCounty"><strong>Explore the docs »</strong></a>
     <br />